portl4t/ts-lua/README.md

 **context**: do_remap or later

 **description**: Hooks are points in http transaction processing where we can step in and do some work.
-FUNCTION will be called when the http transaction steps in to HOOK_POINT
+FUNCTION will be called when the http transaction steps in to HOOK_POINT.

 Here is an example: